fabricix/MPM-Geomechanics/README.md

 ```

 Verify the **environment variables** for the directory `C:/msys64/mingw64/bin`.
 If it does not exist, add it.
-Then, in the **console line of windows** (or powershell), you must verify the versiones of each instalation via:
+Then, in the **console line of windows** (or powershell), you must verify the versions of each installation via:

 ```
 git --version